 Here are some home remedies for common early pregnancy symptoms:

 - To relieve sore breasts, wear a supportive bra during the day and to bed if it helps.

-- Tiredness can be quelled by taking a catnap in the afternoon.
-Exercise can also give you a much-needed boost of energy when you’re feeling sluggish.
+- If you feel sluggish, try taking a catnap in the afternoon.
+Exercise can also give you a much-needed boost of energy.

 - You may want to moderate your liquid consumption if you’re finding yourself in the bathroom too often.
 Don’t cut back too much, though, because you need the hydration now more than ever.

 - Nausea is uncommon this early, but if you do experience it, try eating small, frequent meals and avoiding foods that trigger sickness.
 Many women find relief while snacking on carbohydrates and tart foods.